-Copies of the Statistics Law and the Oath will be provided to each interviewer.
+Copies of the Statistics Act and the Oath will be provided to each Interviewer.
 It is recommended that you keep them in your possession at all times when conducting interviews.

-Respondents are legally obliged to provide information asked for in the LFS; however ESO prefers that people answer the questions because of moral suasion.
+Respondents are legally obliged to provide the information asked for in the LFS; however, ESO prefers that people answer the questions because of moral suasion.